 Finally, they are all compatible with Amcrest NVRs.
 Amcrest offers a variety of NVR options starting at $65.99.

-Working With Amazon Echo Show
+Working With Amazon Echo Show and Echo Spot

-The highlight feature of the three cameras is their compatibility with one of the best known AI assistants in the smart home market today, Alexa.
+The highlight feature of the five Amcrest cameras is their compatibility with one of the best known AI assistants in the smart home market today, Alexa.
 Being the voice and mind behind Amazon Echo and other Echo products, Alexa works with smart home brands to provide voice control for automated homes.

 Is the Echo integration helpful?
 In certain situations, yes.
 For example, Echo Show is designed to sit on bedside tables, kitchen counters, or in other places where hands-free control is recommended.
 Let's say it's the middle of the night and you hear a thud.
 Instead of fumbling in the dark to look for your phone, you can simply say, "Alexa, show me the living room."
 Fast.
 Easy.
 Convenient.